milanofthe/pathsim/README.md

 For the full **documentation**, tutorials and API-reference visit [Read the Docs](https://pathsim.readthedocs.io/en/latest/)!

 The source code can be found in the [GitHub repository](https://github.com/milanofthe/pathsim) and is fully open source under **MIT license**.
 Consider starring PathSim to support its development.

+Check out the [roadmap](https://github.com/milanofthe/pathsim/blob/master/ROADMAP.md) to see what the future holds for **PathSim** or if you want to contribute but need ideas how!

 ## Installation